 Cramer Hill Community Center, 1035 Reeves Ave Camden, NJ 08105

 Ocean City’s Dr. Martin Luther King Jr. Ceremony

 This event brings the community together to remember Dr. King through words, songs, and dance.
 The City of Ocean City annually honors residents of Ocean City with the Dr. Martin Luther King Jr. Community Service Awards.
 There will also be a buffet luncheon.

 Ocean City Music Pier – 825 Boardwalk, Ocean City, NJ 08226

 Volunteer Center of Burlington County’s MLK Jr. Day Unity Celebration- Kick-Off

 Burlington County residents can join hundreds of thousands of Americans across the country in remembering and memorializing Dr. King by starting with a kick-off celebration to prepare for a weekend of events and activities, including an MLK donation challenge on Monday, January 16.

 RVRHS Performing Arts Center, 520 Jacksonville Rd Mount Holly NJ 08060

 Whitesbog’s MLK Jr. Day of Service

-If you’re done with screens and looking to get outside, bundle up the fam for this on-site, in-person service day outdoors with socially-distanced activities that are weather-dependent.
+Bundle up the fam for this on-site, in-person service day outdoors with activities that are weather-dependent.
 Projects include picking up trash and branches on the trails and moving boxes, taking down holiday decorations, and packing and organizing supplies.
 For something more creative (and less physical), your family can make thank you cards for community members.

 120 W. Whitesbog Road, #34 Browns Mills, NJ 08015